WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-05-30-azure-static-web-apps.md

   </p>
 </div>

-Check in the React app into Github and let&#8217;s deploy it with Static Web Apps.
+Check in the React app into GitHub and let&#8217;s deploy it with Static Web Apps.

 ## Create Static Web Apps